oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 The default value for this column will be : 'engine,cluster,dc' So, if this value is for example the default value, a Host that is in non-responsive state and has Power Management configured will be fenced using first the engine then the first UP Host in Cluster then the first UP Host in the Data Center.

+Modify views vds and vds_with_tags to include pm_proxy_preferences Update InsertVdsStatic and UpdateVdsStatic SPs to handle pm_proxy_preferences

 #### DAO

 Adding handling of pm_proxy_preferences to